 I knew early on that I was going to become a Mechanic.
 After high school I enrolled and was sponsored by a Chevrolet dealership to attend the General Motors Acceptance Courses in Burbank Calif.
 At the same time I got my drivers license and was off to the drag strip with my first car, a 1955 Chevy two door wagon.
 My very first pass was at San Fernando Dragway in north L.A.
 (My knees didn't stop shaking for a month) I attended a couple of years of college while helping out on a top fuel car for a neighbor friend, who became my engine building hero.
-I often would go to George Barris’s Shop and simply drool.
-I watched as Sonny and Cher's Mustangs, the Munster Coach, The Dragula, and the Bathtub Mobile were built there.
+I often would go to the famous George Barris’s Shop on Riverside Drive in North Hollywood and simply drool.
+I watched as Sonny and Cher's Mustangs, the Munster Coach, The Dragula, The Bat Mobile and the Bathtub Mobile were built there.
 Again the urge to do something special just seemed to be right at my finger tips.

 While living in Southern California in the late sixties and early seventies, I watched, listened and learned from everyone who had a wrench in his hand.
 One day while heading to work, taking back streets to negotiate traffic I passed by a home with a dragster in the driveway.
 As I passed by I could see in the back that his garage door was open.
 I quickly went back and introduced myself to the one and only famous "T.V.
 Tommy Ivo".
 What a lasting impression that made on me as young man.
 I stayed in Burbank for about three years working at Disney and drawing pictures for Petersen publishing company to make a little money on the side, and cruising Van Nuys Blvd.
 I worked full time at a Union 76 station on Burbank and Magnolia and moonlighted at a go-cart track over on Van Owen Blvd.